linaagh98/Saudi-Dialect-GPT/README.md

 Calculating Perplexity, using LLM as a judge, verifying that generated text follows instructions accurately, and providing a report identifying failure modes (e.g., repetition or context loss)..

+## Future Work
+Using a pre-trained model and retraining it on our Saudi data, which may yield significantly better results when applying SFT.
+Using a larger and better training dataset.